MatthewZito/goldmund-sh-i/README.md

   - localized sessions management via custom CLI (console-oriented service for auth mgmt)
   - fully containerized environment (automated deployment of all micro-services and 'client')
   - monorepo architecture handles package testing at root level w/Lerna
+  - automated builds + deployments of all images on Dockerhub

 ### <a name="about"> About (temporary section for dev purposes)